Training structure

 Faculty of Science

-The aims of the course are to explain the macroscopic behavior of systems through their microscopic description, and to present the universal characteristics in the study of thermodynamic systems.
+The objectives of the course are to explain the macroscopic behavior of systems through their microscopic description and to present the universal characteristics in the study of thermodynamic systems.

 - A more general approach to statistical thermodynamics

 III.
-General information on systems of identical particles without interaction
+Generalities on identical particle systems without interaction

 - Applications of Boltzmann statistics